jes/notes/blogideas.md

 ## The decline of the physical realm

 How everything in the physical world is getting worse.
-Roads are always closed, restaurants make you piss about with QR codes, etc.
+Roads are always closed, restaurants make you piss about with QR codes, bins only collected every 3 weeks, etc.